UchihaItachiSama/netdevops-lab/phase-2/ansible-basics/playbooks/Demo/README.md

 ## Demo-3

-Using the `ansible.builtin.file` module we will creat a directory and clone a repository from github using `ansible.builtin.git` into the created directory.
+Using the `ansible.builtin.file` module we will create a directory and clone a repository from github using `ansible.builtin.git` into the created directory.

 ### Playbook-3